I have a problem with bees.

 Where do I get a license for my dog/cat?

 Licenses may be purchased at the Agoura Shelter and at City Hall (Finance Department).
-Annual license fees are $30 for an unaltered dog, $10 for an altered dog, and $5 for an altered dog owned by a senior citizen (60 years and older - proof is required).
+Annual license fees are $60 for an unaltered dog, $20 for an altered dog, and $7 for an altered dog owned by a senior citizen (60 years and older - proof is required).
 A penalty of $20 is assessed for dog licenses not renewed on time.
 The City of Thousand Oaks dog license tag is a permanent stainless steel tag, valid for the dog's life.
-Cats may be licensed through a voluntary program.
-Fees are $10 for unaltered cats and $5 for altered cats.

 Where is the animal shelter and when is it open?